buehler/mse-master-thesis/sections/02_definitions.md

 ### Trust Zones and Zero Trust

 Trust zones are the areas where applications "can trust each other".
 When an application verifies the presented credentials of a user and allows a request, it may access other resources (such as APIs) on the users' behalf.
-When the concept of trust zones is applied, other APIs may trust the original requester that the user has authenticated itself.
+When the concept of trust zones is applied, other APIs may trust the original requester that the identity has authenticated itself.
 Typically, this is used in microservice architectures where only one point of access (the gateway into the zone) is exposed to the outside world.
 The APIs behind the application can then share the trust that the gateway created.

-In contrast to trust zones, "Zero Trust" is a security model that focuses on protecting (sensitive) data [@iftekhar:ProtectDataWithZeroTrust].
+In contrast to trust zones, **"Zero Trust"** is a security model that focuses on protecting (sensitive) data [@iftekhar:ProtectDataWithZeroTrust].
 Zero trust assumes that every call could be intercepted by an attacker.
 Thus, for the concept of zero trust, it is irrelevant if the application resides in an enterprise network or if it is publicly accessible.
 As a consequence of zero trust, user credentials must be presented and validated for each access to a resource [@rose:zero-trust].

 ### Securing Communication between Parties